 Gamified Research Might Lead To A "Viable" Alzheimer's Drug

 Sony has announced that PS3 firmware update 4.30 will bring Vita trophies into your main profile when it releases tomorrow.
-However, it will also retire the Life With PlayStation app to a close, bringing an end to the [email protected] saw gamers solving puzzles to actively unravel complex disease protein chains.
+However, it will also retire the Life With PlayStation app to a close, bringing an end to the [email protected] initiative that saw gamers solving puzzles to actively unravel complex disease protein chains.

 Excitingly, a new research paper based on this data might well "bear fruit in terms of a viable drug" to combat Alzheimer's disease.

 According to a post on the PlayStation Blog, more than 15 million users participated in [email protected], which fed back into cutting-edge research into cancer, Parkinson's and Alzheimer's.
 Stanford-based research lead Vijay Pande praised their efforts, stating that it has lead to "numerous successes."

 “The PS3 system was a game changer for [email protected]," Pande wrote, "as it opened the door for new methods and new processors, eventually also leading to the use of GPUs."